kenakofer/hymnsinger/docs/tags/theist.md

 that ourselves and all our living we may offer unto thee.
 </td><td class='tags-box'><a class="taglink" href="{{ site.baseurl }}/tags/theist.html">theist</a><a class="taglink" href="{{ site.baseurl }}/tags/4part.html">4part</a><a class="taglink" href="{{ site.baseurl }}/tags/acapella.html">acapella</a><a class="taglink" href="{{ site.baseurl }}/tags/1verse.html">1verse</a><a class="taglink" href="{{ site.baseurl }}/tags/musicbyother.html">musicbyother</a><a class="taglink" href="{{ site.baseurl }}/tags/textbyother.html">textbyother</a></td></tr><tr><td class='hymn-name-box'><a href="{{ site.baseurl }}/listing/great_is_thy_faithfulness.html">Great is thy faithfulness</a></td><td class='lyric-box'>Great is thy faithfulness, O God my Maker.
 There is no shadow of turning with thee.
-Thou changest not, they comppassions, they fail not.
+Thou changest not, thy compassions, they fail not.
 As thou hast been thou forever wilt be.

   Great is thy faithfulness!
 Great is thy faithfulness!